-UNITED STATES SECURITIES AND EXCHANGE COMMISSION
+UNITED STATES SECURITIES AND EXCHANGE COMMISSION Washington, D.C.

-Washington, D.C.
 20549

-FORM 10-O
+FORM 10-Q

-(Mark One)

-☑ QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15 (d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the quarterly period ended September 30, 2020 \square TRANSITION REPORT PURSUANT TO SECTION 13 OR 15 (d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition period from to COMMISSION FILE NUMBER: 001-38728 AVALON GLOBOCARE CORP.
-(Exact name of Registrant as specified in its charter) Delaware 47-1685128 (State of incorporation) (I.R.S.
-Employer Identification No.) 4400 Route 9 South, Suite 3100, Freehold, New Jersey 07728 (Address of principal executive offices) (zip code) (732) 780-4400 (Registrant's telephone number, including area code) Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes 🗵 No 🗆 Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (§ 232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
-Yes 🗵 No 🗆 Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, smaller reporting company, or an emerging growth company.
-See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.
-Large accelerated filer Accelerated filer X Non-accelerated filer X Smaller reporting company \times Emerging growth company If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. \Box Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act) Yes \square No \boxtimes Securities registered pursuant to Section 12(b) of the Act: Title of each class Trading Symbol Name of each exchange on which registered Common Stock, \$0.0001 par value per share AVCO The NASDAQ Capital Market
+(Mark One) ☑ QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15 (d) OF THE SECURITIES EXCHANGE ACT OF 1934

+= Q0/III TELET TELE CHI I CHOCKET 10 SECTION IS ON IS (u) OF THE SEC F For the quarterly period ended March 31, 2021 □ TRAN SITION REPORT PURSUANT T TO SECTION 13 OR 15 (d) OF THE SEC URITIES EXCHANGE ACT OF 1934 For the transition period fromto COMMISSION FILE NUMBER: 001-38728 (Ex: AVALON GLOBOCARE CORP. act name of Registrant as specified in its charter) Delaware 47-1685128 (2 State of incorporation) (I.R.S.
+Employer Identification No.) tte 9 South, Suite 3100, Freehold, New Jersey ddress of principal executive offices) (zip code) (Reş (732) 780-4400 gistrant's telephone number, including area code () of the Securities Exchange Act of 1934 during the preceding 12 such filing requirements for the past 90 days.
+Yes \boxtimes No \square ectronically every Interactive Data File require ich shorter period that the registrant was require d to be submitted pursuant to Rule 405 of Regulation S-T (§ d to submit such files).
+Yes \boxtimes No \square ted filer, smaller reporting company, or an emerging growth merging growth company" in Rule 12b-2 of the Exchange Act.
+Large accelerated filer Accelerated filer Non-accelerated filer \boxtimes Smaller reporting compa Emerging growth compa Energing growth compa y - If an emerging growth company, accounting standards provided pu nsition period for complying with any new or revised financial Indicate by check mark whether the registrant is a shell company ((as defined in Rule 12b-2 of the Exchange Act) Yes □ No ⊠ Securities registered pursuant to Section 12(b) of the Act: Title of Each Class Trading Symbol Name of each exchange on which registered Common Stock, \$0.0001 p AVCO The NASDAQ Stock Market LLC State the number of shares outsta inding of each of the issuer's clas ses of common equity, as of the latest practicab e date State the number of shares outsta manig of each of the issuer s clas ses of common equity, as of the fatest practical e date.
+C 94 Class Outstanding May 14, 2021 Common St tock, \$0.0001 par value per share 84,423,564 shares